 The following uses for palladium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - finely divided palladium is a good catalyst for hydrogenation and dehydrogenation reactions

 - alloyed for use in jewellery.
 White gold is an alloy of gold decolourised by the addition of palladium

 - can be beaten into leaf as thin as 1/250000 inch

 - used in fine instruments such as watches and some surgical instruments

 - used to make electrical contacts

 - used to purify hydrogen gas

 Palladium is perhaps a more affordable metal than platinum and gold.
 Palladium is one of the whitest metals available for jewelry.
 This is a palladium wedding ring supplied by Superior Wedding Rings.
 It is palladium PD950 (95% palladium 5% rhodium).